TheMakness/FlightSimulation/README.md

-# Master's Thesis – Impact of Assistance Systems in Flight Simulation
+# Master's Thesis – Impact of Assistance Systems in Flight Simulation - Memoire_LallementDamian.pdf

 This repository contains my **Master's thesis** on the impact of assistance systems in a flight simulation game for novice players.